vdjserver/vdjserver-web/readme.md

 **Configuring vdjserver-web-api**

-There are two files that need to be set up to run the API:
+There is one configuration file that needs to be set up to run the API:

- * vdjserver-web-api/app/scripts/config/agaveSettings.js
- * vdjserver-web-api/app/scripts/config/config.js
+ * vdjserver-web-api/.env

-They can be copied from their default templates:
+It can be copied from its default template:

 ```
-    $ cd vdjserver-web-api/app/scripts/config
+    $ cd vdjserver-web-api/
-    $ cp agaveSettingsDefault.js agaveSettings.js
-    $ cp configDefault.js config.js
+    $ cp .env.defaults .env
+    $ vim .env
 ```

-The agaveSettings.js file will need WSO2 app and key information, in addition to service account information.
-These values are considered to be confidential and are available via stache.
+The .env file will need WSO2 app and key information, in addition to service account information.
+These values are confidential and available via stache.
 Please see a VDJ project team member for access.

 **Configuring vdjserver-web-backbone**